manuelbb-upb/MOPED.jl/README.md

 ### Current Status

 I have spend way to much time thinking about 1) + 3), so there are no problems here, yet.
-But I think, the bridging mechanism, that has been developed is really really neat!
+But I think, the bridging mechanism is really really neat!

 ## Related